mangal-interactions/mangal/mangal.md

 interaction data and relevant meta-data is difficult and error-prone.

 By contrast, a data specification (*i.e.* a set of precise instructions detailing how each object should be represented) provides a common language for network ecologists to interact, and ensure that, regardless of their source, data can be used in a shared workflow.
 Most importantly, a data specification describes how data are *exchanged*.
 Each group retains the ability to store the data in the format that is most convenient for in-house use, and only needs to provide export options (*e.g.* through an API, *i.e.* a programmatic interface running on a webserver, returning data in  response to queries in a pre-determined language) respecting the data specification.
-This approach ensures that *all* data can be used in meta-analyses, and increases the impact of data [@piwowar_data_2013;@piwowar_sharing_2007].
+This approach ensures that *all* data can be used in meta-analyses, and increases the impact of data [@piwo13].
+Data archival also offers additional advantages for ecology.
+The aggregation of local observation can reveal large-scale phenomenon [@reic11], which would be unattainable in the absence of a collaborative effort.
+Data archival in databases also prevents data rot and data loss [@vine14], thus ensuring that data on interaction networks -- which are typically hard and costly to produce -- continue to be available and usable.

 # Elements of the data specification